 The lab also represents a significant opportunity for professional development for teachers at the school, who lacked a dedicated space to learn new teaching techniques and new technologies, Thiel said.

-Amelia Manning, executive vice president of SNHU's College of Online and Continuing Education, said Mather Elementary School was an ideal place for the computer lab because, "the teachers and administrators are wholly focused on helping these students realize their potential and understand the importance technology will play in their learning."
+Amelia Manning, executive vice president of SNHU Online, said Mather Elementary School was an ideal place for the computer lab because, "the teachers and administrators are wholly focused on helping these students realize their potential and understand the importance technology will play in their learning."

 "Personally, I got goosebumps listening to the children scream and cheer their enthusiasm as the lab was unveiled," Manning said.